mvv/data-endian/README.md

 Data-Endian
 ===========
-This package provides helpers for converting and storing endian-sensitive data.
+This package provides helpers for converting endian-sensitive data.

 Installation
 ------------
 The usual:

 	$ cabal install